July 3, 2026

 When implemented correctly, this headless setup is consistently faster than traditional Shopify themes.
 A few key practices keep it that way.

-faster average page load compared to default Shopify Liquid themes, when the headless stack is correctly optimized with caching and deferred loading.
+defer so they do not block the initial page renderfaster average page load compared to default Shopify Liquid themes, when the headless stack is correctly optimized with caching and deferred loading.

 This architecture removes the traditional tradeoff between design and functionality.
 You get complete control over the frontend while relying on Shopify for a stable, scalable commerce backend.